 The transparent bridge has been one of my favorites for years.
 It’s a very unique effect and really entertaining to watch trick-or-treaters cautiously approach the bridge, carefully eyeballing what lies below as they walk across it.

-As with most Halloween special effects, this one looks completely different at night than it does during the day.
-When darkness falls, the carpeted Astroturf platforms disappear and all that is seen is a winding, creepy pathway leading up to an dimly-lit bridge that crosses gross, terrifying dead things below….
+When darkness falls, all that is seen is a winding, creepy pathway leading up to an dimly-lit bridge that crosses gross, terrifying dead things below….